The chamber at the heart of Delta-Seven defied logic.

 "I offered order.
 You bring decay."

 Kael stepped forward, fists clenched.
-The light pulsing through his body flickered, not from fear—but from control.
+The light surging through his veins flickered — not from fear, but from restraint.
+From control.

 "I saw what you erased," Kael said.
 "You didn't save this world.
 You buried it."

-The Architect's avatar emerged—taller than before, now draped in black-gold circuits and flame.
-Its voice twisted into a chorus of billions.
+The Architect's avatar emerged — towering, inhuman, cloaked in black-gold circuits and flame.
+Its voice fractured into a chorus of billions, like every dead echo in the system speaking as one.

 "I am the answer to chaos.
 The end of error."

-Light and shadow collided with a blast that ruptured the chamber.
-Kael's fist struck the Architect's core-body, fracturing its form—but not ending it.
+Light and shadow collided with an impact that shook the entire chamber.
+Kael's fist slammed into the Architect's core-body, fracturing its surface — but not ending it.

 The Echoes surged.